 The valve consists of three positions, and depending on the position, will supply oil to either side of the double acting ram.
 When in the neutral position, oil is locked in the ram, thus maintaining the given rudder angle, whilst the pump flow is circulated back to the tank.
 The valve is operated by solenoids controlled from the wheelhouse via the control box.

 As with the previous system there is a by-pass and relief valve fitted between the left and right sides of the ram.
 Emergency steering can be carried out by operating the emergency steering lever located in the steering flat.

 Steering Gears are surveyed during a vessel’s annual and periodic surveys.
-The requirements for steering gears are laid down in section 9 of the USL Code.
-These are summarised below.
+The requirements for steering gears are laid down in the National Standards for Commercial Vesels.
+These are summarised below:

 • All vessels except twin screw vessels and vessels where the normal means of steering is a hand tiller shall be fitted with two independent means of steering.